-Ransomware is seemingly everywhere right now.
-This disruptive malware infiltrates and disrupts everything from healthcare organizations to energy distribution pipelines.
+Ransomware is everywhere.
+This disruptive malware infiltrates and disrupts everyone and everything from healthcare organizations to schools, retailers and energy distribution pipelines.

 But do you know how ransomware finds its way onto its victims' systems?
 Or how it could get into your systems?
-The key to preventing ransomware is knowing how it makes its way in in the first place.
-Once the top three ransomware attack vectors are understood, you'll know which controls and mitigations to put in place to make your organization as resilient as possible to ransomware infection.
+The key to preventing ransomware is knowing how it enters in the first place.
+Once the top ransomware attack vectors are understood, you know which cybersecurity controls and mitigations to put in place to make your organization as resilient as possible to ransomware infection.

-The top three ways ransomware gets onto victims' systems are phishing, Remote Desktop Protocol (RDP) and credential abuse, and vulnerabilities.
-Let's take a look at these three vectors and how to best secure them to prevent a ransomware infection.
+The top three ways ransomware gets onto victims' systems are social engineering and phishing, Remote Desktop Protocol (RDP) and credential abuse, and exploitable software vulnerabilities.
+Let's look at these three common ransomware attack vectors and how to best secure them to prevent an infection.

 Phishing emails can be disguised in a variety of ways to keep pace with topics users are most likely to be interested in.
 For example, nothing leads to clicks like the promise of a quicker tax refund in April or a great deal on electronics ahead of Black Friday or Cyber Monday.
 And, once the email is in, all it takes is a quick click of an attachment or malicious link for dropper malware to install and then download ransomware payloads.

-- Security awareness is often dismissed by the technical community, but a well-trained and security-aware workforce is a powerful line of defense.
+- Security awareness training is the key to a well-trained and security-aware workforce that provides a powerful first line of defense.
 Rather than shaming employees for clicking, look to model behavior with positive feedback.
 For example, celebrate the "Catch of the Month" for the employee who finds and reports the most interesting phishing attempt.

-- Technology is also key to phishing prevention.
-Email hygiene systems, especially those running in the cloud, can reduce load on your mail server and lighten employee inboxes by filtering out the low-hanging, easy-to-spot phishing emails before they get to your organization.
-Endpoint detection and response systems, especially products that recognize anomalous behavior, are a late line of defense that can catch ransomware activity if it gets past email filters and users.
+- Technology helps prevent phishing.
+Email hygiene systems, especially those running in the cloud, can reduce the load on your mail server and lighten employee inboxes by filtering out the low-hanging, easy-to-spot phishing emails before they get to your organization.
+Endpoint detection and response systems, especially products that recognize anomalous behavior, are another line of defense that can detect ransomware activity if it gets past email filters and users.